srlsec/securitytrails-subds/README.md

 # SecurityTrails-Subdscraper

-*Advanced subdomain discovery tool with Cloudflare protection bypass*
+*SecurityTrails-Subdscraper is a Chrome extension that automates subdomain discovery from web pages while intelligently handling pagination and Cloudflare challenges.
+It's designed for security professionals and researchers.*

 ## Features